-One of my most popular blogs on Divorced Girl Smiling is called, “Honey, I want a Divorce: when a Woman Decides to Leave.”
-There are currently 68 comments posted from men and women who have yelled at each other (in writing), battling this argument out: When a woman leaves you, is it justified?
+One of my most popular articles on Divorced Girl Smiling is , “Honey, I want a Divorce: when a Woman Decides to Leave.”
+There are currently hundreds of comments posted from men and women who have yelled at each other (in writing), battling this argument out: When a woman leaves you, is it justified?
 Or did she give up too soon?

 The following comment (from a man) particularly caught my attention because he brings up many good but arguable points:

 Every story is different but what I’ve noticed in my life is this happens too often: People who have affairs often try and cover up the dirty business and blame the spouse.
 It’s defense mechanism, obviously.

 It’s a mind-blowingly painful thing for a man to have images of his sweet and loving wife in the throes of passion with another man.
 To know that the same night they were kissing and reading storybooks to their children, this same “wife” had been out giving a blowjob to her tennis instructor.
 That she had had him in our home.

 The issue with women is this.
 They get bored and restless.
 They don’t know how to maintain the ‘good girl’ image and fulfill their naughty desires with their husbands at the same time.
 Some married man comes along, pays them attention and compliments, and before you know it they are sexting and talking bad about each other’s spouses, how they were meant for each other, etc. They will do anything and everything to protect their image.

 Those of you here in deep affairs know what I am talking about.
 It’s a real corruption of the soul and really just fueled by lust and soul mate feelings, all of which pass with time.
 So many women go through this process because they think their husbands ‘won’t change’ even though they themselves have not made any indication of what the change is.